fliptanedo/academic-kickstart/README.md

 # Flip's Notes

 This started as a fork of George Cushen's **Academic** theme for Hugo (May 2018).
 I'm tweaking the style and will try to annotate the large edits here.
-Test.
-Test
+How do I get GitHUb?

 # Academic Kickstart